profsmith89/ctps/_sources/chap17.md

 my_model.fit(X, y)
 ```

 Given a newly created instance of `DecisionTreeRegressor`, we simply pass our `X` and `y` variables to this object's `fit` method, and it updates the model.
 That was easy!
-We can now use this object to make predictions.
+We'll now use this object to make predictions.

 ## Predicting unseen data